#addicted heroin thailand

 While Addicted sort of shows the contrast, it is not the highlight.
 There are novels which were written in the beginning of the millennium that showed extreme versions – focused on showing how bad it could get - be it of people getting away with that they should not get away with ideally and all sorts of bad things happening to people who have no control over their lives when it comes to people with power.

-Corruption, nepotism and exploitation of power is clearly not a good practice at all.
-Its critique in Addicted is not on the face.
+Corruption, nepotism and exploitation of power clearly are not good practices.
+The critique in Addicted is not on the face.
 It's very subtle.
 You need to understand what exactly is going on to understand the politics of Addicted.
 It is not just a random parent being despotic parent.
 It is because of very specific social setups.
 Gu Hai can coax, coerce and buy his way into changing public schools in the middle of semester, get Bai LouYin’s father a good job, treat officers on lower rungs as his personal servants and get things to work in his favour all because of the power he holds by just being General Gu’s heir.
 No one would dare to report his overreach because no one wants to offend General Gu lest he is less favorable to them in their time of need.
 Bai LouYin can avail benefits of switching schools and such since he is Gu WeiTing’s step-son.

 What would give Gu Hai more power than being General’s son?
 Being a high cadre member himself.
 But doesn’t want that.
 From the beginning of the novel, Gu Hai rejects the military environment he grew up in.
 He doesn’t want to pursue his father’s footsteps.